 Not your average pork chops and sauerkraut.
 German Pork Chops have a truly distinctive flavor combination.
 Any time you're in the mood for pork chops, apples and kraut, this recipe has everything you need.
+The pork chops are so tender!
 There's a light dusting of cinnamon and paprika at the end that really sets this dish apart.

 Note: Some of the links on this page are paid links, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is always the same and I only link to and recommend products or ingredients here that I use.